Adult Program(Proctor, BroMenn, Ingalls, and Springfield)

-Depending on the needs of the patient, rehabilitations services include intensive counseling, family and employer involvement, education and medical management.Inpatient/Residential Treatment (Proctor, BroMenn, Ingalls, and The Abbey)
+Depending on the needs of the patient, rehabilitations services include intensive counseling, family and employer involvement, education and medical management.Inpatient Treatment (Proctor, BroMenn, and Ingalls)

-IIAR's Inpatient/Residential Treatment programs provide around - the clock structure and safety, allowing patients to return to comfortable, productive living.
-Patients benefit from 24-hour care and increased support of peer groups.Addiction Day Treatment (Proctor, BroMenn, Ingalls, and The Abbey)
+IIAR's Inpatient Treatment programs provide around - the clock structure and safety, allowing patients to return to comfortable, productive living.
+Patients benefit from 24-hour care and increased support of peer groups.Addiction Day Treatment (Proctor, BroMenn, and Ingalls)

 With this form of treatment, individuals receive treatment during the day and then return home at night.
 Those who qualify are physically and emotionally stable enough to remain abstinent in the evening without peer support.
 Patients attend daily group therapy, lectures, and discussion groups.
 Outpatient Rehabilitation (All Locations)